melisilaydabal/floral/README.md

 python3 ./src/models/roberta.py --label_flip_rate 0.05 --dir_load_data ./dataset/imdb/
 ```
 which requires the preprocessed datasets (`.pt` files).
-For this, follow the instructions in `./src/models/roberta.py` file.
+For this, follow the instructions in the `./src/models/roberta.py` file.

 ## 📊 Logging & Visualization
 Experiment results (loss, flip history) are saved as `.out` files under `workbench/`.
 Decision boundary plots and logs are automatically saved for the first and the last rounds.

-To plot the results, use path to the results directory (parent directory path of the experiment folder):
+To plot the results, use the path to the results directory (parent directory path of the experiment folder):
 ```
 python3 src/utils/perf_plotter_main.py -m <MEASURE=accuracy,loss> <BASE_FOLDER_PATH_CONTAINING_RESULTS> -d <DUMP_FOLDER_PATH>
 Example: